mb21/mastro/src/reactive/README.md

 If you want the fastest initial page load possible, you will want to send very little JavaScript to the client.
 For almost all kinds of websites, that means you want a MPA (Multi-Page App).
 If you need convincing, read Astro's [content-driven and server-first](https://docs.astro.build/en/concepts/why-astro/#content-driven) sections, or Nolan's [the balance has shifted away from SPAs](https://nolanlawson.com/2022/05/21/the-balance-has-shifted-away-from-spas/).
 Browsers have really stepped up their game regarding MPA page navigations.
 Two highlights:

 - [back-forward cache](https://web.dev/articles/bfcache) is implemented in all modern browsers (meaning e.g. an infinite-loading list added with JavaScript will still be there on browser back navigation)
-- [cross-document view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API/Using#basic_mpa_view_transition) are implemented in Chrome and the Safari Technology Preview.
+- [cross-document view transitions](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API/Using#basic_mpa_view_transition) are implemented in Chrome and Safari.

 ### How does it compare to React, Vue, Solid, Svelte etc?